 The person specification (PS) should include any other requirements the post holder will need in order to perform the role in relation to working with adults with care and support needs, including experience specific to the post, for example working with adults with learning disabilities or dementia.
 The successful candidate should be able to demonstrate such required competencies and qualities.

-The information pack should also highlight that a robust selection process is in place, and again include the organisation’s safeguarding adults’ policy.
-It should state proof of identity will be required, as well as a criminal records / Disclosure and Barring Service check, as appropriate.
+The information pack should also highlight that a robust selection process is in place, and include reference to the organisation’s safeguarding adults’ policy.
+It should state proof of identity will be required, as well as a Disclosure and Barring Service check, as appropriate.

 Application forms should be scrutinised for any unexplained gaps in employment history, or other potential concerns in relation to safeguarding adults.
 References should be sought on all candidates who are shortlisted for interview.